UF Health Ophthalmologist Answers FAQs About Laser Eye Surgery

 Refractive lens exchange (RLE): Another solution is a refractive lens exchange (RLE).
 During this procedure, the surgeon uses a different type of laser technology to help remove the natural crystalline lens and replaces it with an artificial intraocular lens (IOL).
 RLE achieves outcomes similar to routine cataract surgery.
 This procedure is quite versatile in that different lenses can be used to correct different types of visual abnormalities.

-UF Health is pleased to offer a 20% discount on LASIK surgeries to first responders.
-Please complete our online consultation form for more information.
+UF Health offers a 20% discount on LASIK surgeries to first responders.
+Please complete our online consultation form below.

 If you are at least 18 years of age and interested in corrective eye procedures, we want to hear from you!
 Fill out the convenient form below, and we'll contact you to schedule a consultation.